We work only upon requests for assistance from local communities and in close partnership with grassroots and regional organizations in every case.

 How Our Community Lawyering Works

-Our case work has a wide range from intensive and comprehensive assistance to local communities and their partners throughout a complaint process, to providing more targeted support with daily case work conducted primarily by local partners.
+Our case work ranges from intensive and comprehensive assistance to local communities and their partners throughout a complaint process, to providing more targeted support with daily case work conducted primarily by local partners.

 Typically, we first partner to understand existing advocacy strategies to discover how we can support them.
 We conduct trainings in local communities about all options for addressing human rights and environmental abuses associated with internationally financed projects.
 If the community decides to move forward with a complaint to an accountability office as one of their options, we work with our clients and their partners to develop a strategy using a number of other methods as well.
 The accountability offices we support communities to use may involve dispute resolution and/or compliance reviews.